False Sunflower

 Aster family (Asteraceae)

-Cultivation: The preference is full or partial sun, and moist to slightly dry loamy soil, although rocky ground and clay are tolerated.
-This plant is easy to grow, and tolerates more shade than most prairie wildflowers.
-It is quick to develop, but is not thought to be particularly long-lived.
+Cultivation: The preference is full to partial sun, moist to mesic conditions, and loamy soil, although rocky ground and clay-loam are tolerated.
+This plant is easy to cultivate and it has a long blooming period during the summer.
+Some double-flowered cultivars are available.

-Range & Habitat: The False Sunflower occurs throughout Illinois, except for a few southern counties (see Distribution Map).
-It is a fairly common plant, favoring disturbed areas.
-Habitats include mesic black soil prairies, open woodlands and woodland borders, thickets, limestone glades, and areas along railroads.
-It is often grown in flower gardens, and sometimes escapes to neighboring waste areas.
-This plant is usually found not far from woodland areas, rather than in the open prairie.
+Range & Habitat: The native False Sunflower occurs throughout Illinois, except for a few southern counties (see Distribution Map).
+It is a fairly common plant, favoring areas that have some history of disturbance.
+Habitats include black soil prairies, river-bottom prairies, grassy meadows in wooded areas, open woodlands, woodland borders, savannas, thickets, limestone glades, banks of streams, and areas along railroads where prairie remnants occur.
+False Sunflower is grown in flower gardens, from which it sometimes escapes into neighboring waste areas.
+This plant is also used in prairie restorations, even though it is more typically found in or around wooded areas.

 Photographic Location: The photographs were taken at Kaufman Lake Park in Champaign, Illinois, near some trees.